croatech/image_searcher/README.md

 images = ImageSearcher.search(query: "New York")
 ```

-And you've got a nested array with results.
-By default the result has `10` images.
+And you've got an array of objects.
+By default the result has `10` nested arrays(objects).

 **Available options**:
 ```